First Christian Church (Disciples of Christ) 1870-2015

 Before the project was started however, with plans for Interstate 70 to be built close by, the congregation saw the need for a new location with ample parking.
 In March 1959, the congregation purchased seven acres of the Roy VanDevere property at Dresden and Military Roads.
 In the summer of 1960, the congregation voted to change the name of the church to First Christian Church (Disciples) in line with the growing identity of local churches affiliated with the Christian Church (Disciples of Christ).

 The congregation moved into the new facility in 1961.
 Worship services were held in what is currently the gym with plans to add a sanctuary when possible.
-In October, 1969, plans for construction of the sanctuary and administrative area was announced and work began.
+In October, 1969, plans for construction of the sanctuary and administrative area were announced and work began.
 Our new sanctuary was dedicated on November 22, 1970, thus ending the first one hundred years of our church history.

 During the next four decades a parking lot was added, Sunday School classes were active and an additional Sunday service meeting at 8:30 was added.
 Several years later a 5:00 p.m.
 Saturday service was added as well.

 During the last decade, our church has grown in ministry to children and youth and increased its participation in community outreach.

 In 2020, First Christian Church (Disciples of Christ) of Zanesville will celebrate its 150th anniversary and the impact that this community of faith has had on the countless lives in this city and county and the world beyond.
 Our world has changed considerably in 150 years, but is still much in need of a relationship with our Lord and Savior.
 Our ministry may look a little different than it did in 1870 and yet the Good News of the Gospel that we have proclaimed for 150 years is still what the world needs to hear.
 And we will continue to proclaim Christ's love into the future.